danielfvm/Patstrap/README.md

     Now you should be ready to test and upload your avatar.

 ### Testing & Debugging
-After you uploaded your avatar and enabled osc support, the `VRChat connection` indicator should turn green as soon as you (or someone else) touches your head.
-If this is not the case there a following steps you can do to find the origin of the issue.
+After you uploaded your avatar and enabled osc support, the `VRChat connection` indicator should turn green as soon as the server software receives any avatar parameter including the head pat parameter.
+If this is not the case the following steps should help you finding the issue.
-1. Check if the just added parameters were added to your uploaded avatar.
+1. Check if the parameters `pat_right` and `pat_left` were added to your uploaded avatar.
 You can find the json file at `~\AppData\LocalLow\VRChat\VRChat\OSC\{userId}\Avatars\{avatarId}.json`.
 For more information see [VRChat's docs](https://docs.vrchat.com/docs/osc-avatar-parameters).
+If that is not the case, make sure the Avatar setup step was done correctly.
-2. Use [Protokol](https://hexler.net/protokol) for debugging and check if `pat_left`, `pat_right` or `pat_middle` appears in the log.
+2. Use [Protokol](https://hexler.net/protokol) for debugging and check if `pat_left` or `pat_right` appear in the log.
 Make sure you set the port to the port used by [VRChat (default 9001)](https://docs.vrchat.com/docs/osc-overview).
 3. Start Patstrap Server in the CMD and look for error messages.
-4. If nothing worked feel free to ask me for help on Discord: DeanCode#3641
+4. If nothing worked feel free to file an [issue](https://github.com/danielfvm/Patstrap/issues) or ask me on the [Discord Server](https://discord.gg/QsuHQXECw2) or write me directly at `DeanCode#3641`.

 ## Changelog v0.2
 * Simplified background in server application